Key Takeaways

 Tax-Friendly Environment

 No state income tax means investors keep more of their rental income and capital gains.
-Tennessee only taxes interest and dividend income (Hall Tax), which is being phased out completely.
+Tennessee fully phased out its Hall income tax on interest and dividends by 2021 and has no tax on wages (Tennessee Department of Revenue).
 This creates significant tax advantages compared to high-tax states.

 Strong Population Growth

-Tennessee gained over 80,000 new residents in 2025, with Nashville and surrounding areas leading the growth.
-This migration from high-tax states like California and New York creates consistent demand for both rental properties and starter homes.
+Tennessee continues to draw steady in-migration, with the Nashville metro leading the growth (US Census Bureau population estimates).
+This relocation from higher-tax states like California and New York supports consistent demand for both rental properties and starter homes.

 Diverse Economic Base